Mperhats/last-mile-fleet-solution-samples/README.md

 ## Components

-There are three main pieces to the sample applications:
+There are three main pieces to the sample applicationss:

 1. The backend, a Java-based server using the Fleet Engine API, which supports services for the mobile applications as well as web-facing applications.